Building a brighter future

-Research conducted during the discovery phase of the SDS has confirmed that the divide between rural and metropolitan schools continues to widen.
+Research by SDS confirmed that the digital divide between rural and metropolitan schools continues to widen.

-To address this divide, the Rural Access Gap (RAG) Direct Intervention Package has been developed to lift the digital capability of rural schools to the level of their metropolitan counterparts and lay the foundations for student equity across the State
+To address this, the Rural Access Gap (RAG) Direct Intervention Package was developed to lift the digital capability of rural schools to the level of their metropolitan counterparts and lay the foundations for student equity across the state.